The Homosexual Activists’ American Psychological Association Coup

 Alfred Kinsey’s colleague Paul Gebhard revealed that anyone who believed that homosexuality was a disorder was systematically excluded from being a member of the APA/APA Homosexuality Task Forces or from even being able to present his views or evidence to them.
 In other words, the Task Forces only permitted those people who shared their viewpoint to voice an opinion, so their conclusions were preordained.

-Gangs of homosexuals roamed the exhibit hall and destroyed any literature they deemed not sufficiently “gay friendly.”
+Gangs of homosexual activists roamed the exhibit hall and destroyed any literature they deemed not sufficiently “gay friendly.”
 One psychiatrist wrote:

 Using forged credentials, gay activists gained access to the exhibit area and, coming across a display marketing aversive conditioning techniques for the treatment of homosexuals, and demanded its removal.
 Threats were made against the exhibitor, who was told that unless his booth was dismantled, it would be torn down.
 After frantic behind-the-scenes consultations, and in an effort to avoid violence, the convention leadership agreed to have the booth removed.2